 Discontinuance of an Allotment

-The Department will not be responsible for any amount overpaid to an allottee because the employee failed to give timely notice for discontinuance of an allotment.
+The bureau/Operating Unit will not be responsible for any amount overpaid to an allottee because the employee failed to give timely notice for discontinuance of an allotment.

 31 U.S.C. § 3332, allotment of pay to a checking or savings account;

 5 U.S.C. § 5525, allotments of pay, head of agency authority;